-It’s about to Christmas for westerners next week.
-Do you know there is also a famous Chinese festival today?
-It’s Dongzhi festival or Winter Solstice, in Chinese we call it: 冬至(dōngzhì).
-The Winter Solstice of this year is Dec.22th.
+It’s about to be Christmas for many people next week.
+Do you know there is also a famous Chinese festival around this time of year?
+It’s Dongzhi Festival or Winter Solstice, in Chinese we call it: 冬至(dōngzhì).
+The Winter Solstice of this year is Dec 21.

 冬至(dōngzhì) also symbolized that the coldest time of the year is coming.
 In northern China, winter is cold and long.
 People will start 数九(shǔjiǔ) from the Winter Solstice day, which is counting nine periods.
-Every period have nine days.
-We believe spring is coming after the nine periods.
+Every period has nine days.
+We believe spring is coming after the nine periods of nine days, or 81 days.
 So there is a custom that during 数九(shǔjiǔ): People will fill in the following nine Chinese characters, one stroke per day.
-Since there are nine strokes for each character, when you finish this nine characters, spring is coming.
+Since there are nine strokes for each character, when you finish these nine characters, spring is coming.

 Have you tried 汤圆(tāngyuán) or 饺子(jiǎozi) before?
-Which one you prefer?
+Which one do you prefer?